 Another full-body workout would be burpees and mountain climbers.
 You can do those everywhere because they don’t require equipment.
 I’ve been adding these to my morning routine plus I add them in during the day.
 I like to break up my workday by doing 10 burpees and 50 mountain climbers.
 There’s no specific routine or pattern to when I do them…just when I’ve been sitting a while, I get up and do a set.

-It’s so important to make walking outside and getting sunlight and breathing fresh air part of your daily routine.
+It’s so important to make walking outside and getting sunlight and breathing fresh air part of your daily routine to improve your well-being.
 This gives you time to yourself…solitude is an opportunity to rest in your thoughts or listen to audible and learn something new.
 It’s almost meditative to an extent.
-I think that getting into the daily habit of walking has a lot of benefits aside from getting in more exercise.
+I think that getting into the daily habit of walking has a lot of benefits for your health and life aside from getting in more exercise.

 3. Eat a Salad

-Adding a salad to your daily meal schedule gives you a nutrition boost.
+Adding a salad to your daily meal schedule is good for your health since gives you a nutrition boost.
 Almost every day at lunch I have a hearty salad that has beans, kale, spinach, nuts, lemon juice, feta, and olive oil.
 It gives me a lot of good vitamins…and no carbs.
 It fills me up and I know that at least I have this meal in check.
 It helps that I like the way it tastes, so I encourage you to make salads that you actually want to eat.

 4. Intermittent Fasting

 I started intermittent fasting because it was a craze and I wanted to see how my body would handle it.
 I like that it gives my digestion a rest.
 There’s also a weight loss benefit.
 You’ll naturally restrict your calories because of intermittent fasting eating windows.